Arabian Travel Market: History

 The event, inaugurated in 1994 and was hosted at Dubai International Convention and Exhibition Centre.
-The event is aimed at industry and government decision-makers and provides industry news, products and educational content. in the 2014, the event attracted 2,700 exhibitors from 83 countries, 68 national pavilions and about 21,000 trade visitors from 157 countries.
+The event is aimed at industry and government decision-makers and provides industry news, products and educational content.
+In 2014, the event attracted 2,700 exhibitors from 83 countries, 68 national pavilions and about 21,000 trade visitors from 157 countries.
 It covered about 25,000 sq. metres of exhibition space and is widely regarded as the largest international tourism and hospitality event in the region.

 The event has been attended by global companies like Google, Mövenpick, both sponsors of the 2013 edition of the event, Emirates, Lazio and Alitalia.
 It has also featured on the World Tourism Organization UNWTO calendar.

 The Arabian Travel Market hosted the first ATM Global Halal Tourism Summit as part of its line-up of special focus event which will feature three interactive seminar sessions covering the big picture, halal destination strategies and how to sell halal travel, led by leading Muslim travel industry experts including Faeez Fadhlillah, Co-Founder & CEO, Salam Standard & Tripfez; Nabeel Shariff, Founder and Director of Serendipity Tailormade and Luxury Halal Travel.

 Due to the COVID-19 pandemic, the Arabian Travel Market's organizers announced that the 2020 exhibition, which had originally been scheduled for 19-22 April but had been moved to 28 June-1 July 2020, would be cancelled for 2020.

 The event returned to an in-person event in 2021, taking place from 16-19 May 2021 at the Dubai World Trade Centre.
 The next edition is set to take place from 9-12 May 2022.